fulldecent/blog.phor.net/_posts/2022-09-30-What kinds of things should be standardized.md

 Some of these behaviors might be important.
 Maybe you don't like skipping, you can adopt that behavior.
 But as a standard these are useless, I hope you understand.
 But let's articulate why.

-<mark>A standard only deserves to be written if multiple people adhere to it and people depend on it's surface area.</mark>
+<mark>A standard only deserves to be written if multiple people adhere to it and people depend on its surface area.</mark>

 {: .margin-note}